Intelligence and the Streaming Wars, a Collection of Datecdotes and Franchise Lessons

 Hollywood Torrent - Netflix’s politics problem; Disney+ launching

 The Best of The Rest

 (These are the best reads, listens, newsletters, or social conversations I came across last week.)

 (If this email was forwarded to you, and you’re wondering who I am, The Entertainment Strategy Guy writes under this pseudonym at his eponymous website.
-A former exec at a streaming company, I prefer writing articles to sending emails/attending meetings, so I launched my own website.)
+A former exec at a streaming company, he prefers writing to sending emails/attending meetings, so he launched his own website.)